Random walks and L\'evy processes as rough paths: -variation tightness of random walks

 The remainder of the section is devoted to the proof of Theorem~\ref{thm_cadlagPathTight}, which can be split into three parts.
-The first part is collected in Appendix~\ref{appendix:pVarTight} and comprises a general $p$-variation tightness criterion for strong Markov processes.
-The second part, which is the most technical part of the proof, is Lemma~\ref{lem:boundsForTight}, which establishes the bounds required to apply Corollary~\ref{cor:pVarTightCrit} for the case $p > N$.
-The third part is split over several lemmas and involves adapting the argument to the case $p < N$.
+The first part is collected in Section~\ref{subsec:pVarTight} and comprises a general $p$-variation tightness criterion for strong Markov processes.
+The second part, which is the most technical part of the proof, is collected in Section~\ref{subsec:pMore} and establishes the bounds required to apply the results of Section~\ref{subsec:pVarTight} for the case $p > d_m$.
+The third part is collected in Section~\ref{subsec:pLess} and treats the case $p \leq d_m$.
 Roughly speaking, in the third part we decompose $\X^n$ into the lift of a walk in a lower level group, for which the previous two parts apply, and a perturbation on the higher levels, for which the $p$-variation can be controlled directly.